The Madrid View

-Another great source have been the Spanish newspaper archives.
-One article in particular, published by Madrid-based daily El Pais in the build-up to the game, gives a brilliant insight into Aberdeen – the city and team – both unknown quantities in those pre-Internet days.
+Another great source of information on the Madrid perspective has been Spanish newspaper archives.
+One article, in particular, published by Madrid-based daily El Pais in the build-up to the game gives a brilliant insight into the foreign view of Aberdeen- an almost unknown quantity in those pre-Internet days.
 The article is reproduced in full below.
 Enjoy!

 Football and oil have transformed life in Aberdeen